MrOlm/inStrain/docs/overview.rst

 When should I probably not use *inStrain*?
 ---------------

-When you have not assembled genomes from the metagenomic samples you are interrogating; When breadth and coverage of the consensus genome are low; when you wish to compare populations that are <95% ANI with each other; when you are interested in species-level community composition, not intra-population diversity.
+When you have not assembled genomes from the metagenomic samples you are interrogating; when breadth and coverage of the consensus genome are low; when you wish to compare populations that are <95% ANI with each other; when you are interested in species-level community composition, not intra-population diversity.

 How does *inStrain* work?
 ---------------